thisisvkr/aerTrip-project/README.md

 -Clone the repository from GitHub or download the project files from the provided Google Drive directory.
 -Navigate to the project directory in your terminal/command prompt.
 -Install dependencies by running npm install or yarn install.
--Start the development server by running npm run dev or yarn start.
--Open your web browser and go to http://localhost:3000 to view the project.
+-Start the development server by running npm run dev or yarn run dev -Open your web browser and go to http://localhost:3000 to view the project.

 ## Assumptions and Tradeoffs